Codimension two souls and cancellation phenomena: Introduction

 One can prove similar result for $7$-dimensional souls which are certain Witten manifolds.
-Recall that the {\it Witten manifold} $M_{k,l}$ is the total space of an oriented circle bundle over $\cptwo\times\cpone$ with Euler class given by $(l,k)\in H^2(\cptwo )\oplus H^2(\cpone )$ where $l$, $k$ are nonzero coprime integers.
-In~\cite[Theorem B]{KS-wit} Kreck-Stolz classified Witten manifolds $M_{k,l}$ up to oriented homeomorphism and diffeomorphism in terms of $k,l$, and the above definition of $M_{k,l}$ easily implies that $M_{-k,-l}$ is oriented diffeomorphic to $M_{k,l}$ with the opposite orientation, so one also has a (unoriented) diffeomorphism classification of Witten manifolds.
-As remarked after~\cite[Theorem C]{KS-wit}, the homeomorphism type of $M_{k,l}$ consists of Witten manifolds if $l\equiv 0\ \mathrm{mod}\, 4$ and $l\equiv 0, 3, 4\ \mathrm{mod}\, 7$.
-We prove:
+Recall that the {\sl Witten manifold} $M_{k,l}$ is the total space of an oriented circle bundle over $\cptwo\times\cpone$ with Euler class given by $(l,k)\in H^2(\cptwo )\oplus H^2(\cpone )$ where $l$, $k$ are nonzero coprime integers.
+In~\cite[Theorem B]{KS-wit} Kreck and Stolz classified the Witten manifolds $M_{k,l}$ up to oriented homeomorphism and diffeomorphism in terms of $k,l$, and the above definition of $M_{k,l}$ easily implies that $M_{-k,-l}$ is orientation-reversingly diffeomorphic to $M_{k,l}$, so one also has a (unoriented) diffeomorphism classification of Witten manifolds.
+As remarked after~\cite[Corollary C]{KS-wit}, if $l\equiv 0\ \mathrm{mod}\, 4$ and $l\equiv 0, 3, 4\ \mathrm{mod}\, 7$, then every smooth manifold that is homeomorphic to $M_{k,l}$ must be a Witten manifold.
+For these examples we shall prove he following result: